qwertie/ecsharp/_posts/2014-06-29-blogging-on-github.md

     {% endfor %}
     ~~~

 13. (Hyde) The Older and Newer buttons had broken links because they assumed the blog would be the home page.
 And you know what, I made so many little changes and fixes, I won't list them all.
 Let's just say you can clone my repo and make it your own, if you like.
+And [see here](http://jekyllrb.com/docs/permalinks/) about customizing blog permalinks (why call it "permalink" when you can change the URL schema at any time?)

 ## Writing blog posts